iflis7/42evo/README.md

 # 42evo

-Here are the exercices I had to do in the Piscine month of 42Quebec.
-During the Piscine I got to C07 successfully and C08 unccessfuly.
+# PartI:

-I'll be adding the rest of Chapters to this repo, so i'll be pushing till th C13 and maybe do the three rushes and even the BSQ.
+Here are the exercices I had to do for the Piscine month of 42Quebec.
+During the Piscine I got to C07 successfully.

-If you're a piscineux and looking for solutions, don't hesitate to use the code just make sure you experiemnt and undertand it.
+# PartII:

-Best of luck :)
+The list of the projects on the 42 Quebec cursus.